 (c) Promptly after the execution of any such amendment the Owner Trustee shall furnish written notification of the substance of such amendment to each Lender and the Certificate Holder.

+(d) Prior to executing any amendment to this Agreement, the Owner Trustee shall be entitled to receive an opinion of counsel as to whether the amendment is permitted by the terms of this Agreement and whether all conditions precedent have been met.

 Section 11.02.
-Amendments Requiring Consent of .
-This Agreement may not be amended and the Owner Trustee may not agree to any amendment, change or modification for the purpose of (i) adding to or reducing or eliminating any of the duties or obligations of the Owner Trustee hereunder, (ii) adding any provision to or changing in any manner or eliminating any provision of this Agreement modifying in any manner the rights of the Lenders without, in , the consent in writing of the
+Amendments Requiring Consent of Lenders Requisite Instrument Holders .
+This Agreement may not be amended and the Owner Trustee may not agree to any amendment, change or modification for the purpose of (i) adding to, or reducing or eliminating any of, the duties or obligations of the Owner Trustee hereunder, or(ii) adding any provision to or changing in any manner or eliminating any provision of this Agreement or of, except as otherwise permitted under Section 11.01 or (iii) modifying in any manner the rights of the Lenders or the Certificate Holder without, in each case the case of each of (i), (ii) and (iii), the consent in writing of the Majority Lenders or all the Lenders if required by Section 24.1 of the Facility Agreement.
+Requisite Instrument Holders.
+Notwithstanding any other provision of this Agreement, Section 2.03 of this Agreement shall not be amended without the prior written consent of the Requisite Instrument Holders.

-.
+Section 11.03.
+Amendments Requiring Consent of Certificate Holder.
+This Agreement may not be amended and the Owner Trustee may not agree to any amendment, change or modification for the purpose of materially modifying the rights or obligations of the Certificate Holder without the consent in writing of the Certificate Holder.

+Section 11.04 Section 11.03.
 Limitations on Rights of Others .
-Nothing in this Agreement, whether express or implied, shall be construed to give to any person other than the Owner Trustee, the Reimbursement and Disclosure Agent the Certificate Holder and the Lenders, any legal or equitable right, remedy or claim in the Trust Property or under or in respect of this Agreement or any covenants, conditions or provisions contained herein.
+Nothing in this Agreement, whether express or implied, shall be construed to give to any person other than the Owner Trustee, the Reimbursement and Disclosure Agent and, the Certificate Holder and, to the extent expressly provided herein, the Lenders, [Pronghorn] and the Sponsor any legal or equitable right, remedy or claim in the Trust Property or under or in respect of this Agreement or any covenants, conditions or provisions contained herein.

-Section .
+Section 11.05 11.04.
 Notices .
 All demands, notices and communications under this Agreement shall be in writing personally delivered or mailed by certified mail, return receipt requested, and shall be deemed to have been duly given upon receipt in the case of (a) the Owner Trustee, at its Corporate Trust Office and (b) as to each party, at such other address as shall be designated by such party in a written notice to each other party.
-Any notice required or permitted to be mailed to the Certificate Holder shall be given by first-class mail, postage prepaid, at the address of Certificate Holder as shown in the Certificate Register.
+Any notice required or permitted to be mailed to the Certificate Holder shall be given by first-class mail, postage prepaid, at the address of such the Certificate Holder as shown in the Certificate Register.
 Any notice so mailed within the time prescribed in this Agreement shall be conclusively presumed to have been duly given, whether or not the applicable person receives such notice.
 Any notices to be given to the Agent hereunder may be validly given in accordance with Article XIX of the Facility Agreement.

-Section .
+Section 11.06 11.05.
 Severability .
 Any provision of this Agreement which is prohibited or unenforceable in any jurisdiction shall, as to such jurisdiction, be ineffective to the extent of such prohibition or unenforceability without invalidating the remaining provisions hereof, and any such prohibition or unenforceability in any jurisdiction shall not invalidate or render unenforceable such provision in any other jurisdiction.